mmirudeea/website/website/lab/04/index.md

 5. Continue exercise 4,
    - adding a new task to control the buzzer.
 The buzzer should make a continuous low frequency (200Hz) sound while the traffic light is green and yellow and should start beeping (at 400Hz) on and off while the traffic light is red. (**1.5p**)
    - adding a new task for a servo motor.
-Set the motor position at 180 when the light is green, slow down when the light is yellow, and stop spinning if its red. (**1.5p**)
+Set the motor position at 180° when the light is green, 90° the light is yellow, and 0° if its red. (**1.5p**)
    :::tip
    Use a separate task for the buzzer and a `PubSubChannel` to transmit the state of the traffic light.
    :::